David Strengthened Himself in the Lord and How You can too

 Is their God any different to the God I know?

-Is their God any different to the God that a young firebrand warrior called David leaned into?
+Is their God any different from the God that a young firebrand warrior called David leaned into?

 David Strengthened Himself in the Lord